-Classes designated as "Beginner" assume that you either know nothing about that specific topic, haven't studied it extensively, are returning student who wants to work on fundamentals, or that it has been a long while since you have taken a class on the subject.
+Classes designated as "Beginner" or "Intro" assume that you either know nothing about that specific topic, haven't studied it extensively, are a returning student who wants to work on fundamentals, or that it has been a long while since you have taken a class on the subject.
 These classes will start from the ground up, with basic concepts.
-Even if you are an experienced dancer in another kind of dance (ballroom, ballet, tango, belly dance, etc), always start with the Beginner series of any topic that is new to you.
+Even if you are an experienced dancer in another kind of dance (ballroom, ballet, tango, belly dance, etc), always start with the Intro series of any topic that is new to you.

 After you've completed the beginner classes in a topic (Lindy Hop, Solo Jazz, Balboa, etc), you might consider moving into the Level 2 class of that topic.
 If you're still having trouble with rhythm or footwork, or just feel like you need a bit more practice, we recommend a repeat of the Beginner series before moving up to Level 2.

 Level 2 classes will work on refining what you’ve learned in the Beginner/Intro level, while expanding your vocabulary and delving deeper into the concepts of that particular topic.